arinco-crew-community/four-tips-securing-serverless/tip_1.md

 ```

-The command will output the name of the Function App and URL that can be used to test the Function to ensure everything was configured correctly.
+This initial deployment may take some time as is builds and deploys a Function App project to the Azure Function.
+The command will output the name of the Function App and a URL that can be used to test the Function to ensure everything was configured correctly.

 ## Tip 1 - Enable Azure AD authentication